MariaPenova/PacMan/README.md

+# 13 Feberuary

+  * DONE
+    * Investigated how can I make the PacMan move only in the labyrinth
+    * Want for the character to know where are walls and paths so he can move correctly - when there is a wall on his right to know that he can move only up, right and down
+    * My opinion is that these things can happen with arrays
+      * I want somehow to create an invisible array with exact sizes of the PacMan labirynth
+      * Then to say which parts of this array are walls of the labyrinth so the character can not pass throw them

 # 3 Feberuary

   * DONE
     * Applied animations to the PacMan
       * Now the character is animated with a specific (skin/movements) based on the diraction he is moving